 The text editor (sometimes referred to as the 'HTML editor') has many icons to assist the user in entering content.
 Many of these icons and functions should be familiar to anyone who uses a word processor.

-Some examples of where you will see the text editor include: Editing Section headings, a description of an activity, writing an answer to a quiz question, or editing the content of many blocks.
+Some examples of where you will see the text editor include Editing Section headings, a description of an activity, writing an answer to a quiz question, or editing the content of many blocks.

 Recycle bin

 Any deleted elements (activity, resource, section) on a course can be restored within a certain time period from the course recycle bin.
 The content in the recycle bin will be permanently deleted after the final recovery date/time passed.
-The number of days to keep items in recycle bin is set by the site administrators.
+The number of days to keep items in the recycle bin is set by the site administrators.

 Editing elements on your course homepage